 - Increased flooding.

-However, Northern Europe expects significantly wetter conditions, making floods commonplace.
-Finally, more urban areas—where 80% of Europeans live—could experience heat waves, flooding, and rising sea levels… conditions they are ill-equipped to handle.
+The European Commission reports that Southern and Central Europe will experience more frequent heatwaves and droughts, increasing the risk of wildfires.
+Meanwhile, Northern Europe expects significantly wetter conditions, making floods commonplace.
+Finally, urban areas—where 80% of Europeans live—could experience heatwaves, flooding, and rising sea levels… conditions these areas are ill-equipped to handle.

 How Will We Be Affected?

-As water warms, it expands.
-This will lead to flooding, coastal erosion, and loss of low-lying lands.
-Because warmer air can hold a higher water content, expect more extreme rainfall patterns.
-With extreme weather, water quality will go down along with the availability of clean water resources.
+As ice melts, it expands.
+Icebergs are no different… as they begin to melt with increasing temperatures, this will lead to flooding, coastal erosion, and loss of low-lying lands.
+Warmer air also holds a higher water content, so we can expect more extreme rainfall patterns.
+With extreme weather, water quality will decrease, along with the availability of clean water resources.

-We may see serious health risks associated with these changes.
-Although cold-related deaths will probably go down, expect heat-related deaths to rise.
+We will likely see serious health risks associated with these changes.
+Although cold-related deaths may go down, we can expect heat-related deaths to rise.
 Exposure to waterborne illnesses could increase, and disease distribution may change.

 Humans won’t be the only species affected.
 Many plant and animal species are already struggling, and scientists are tracking different marine animals that have started relocating.
-The risk of extinction for some animals will increase as well.
+The risk of extinction for some animals has already increased.

 Will Any Place Be Unaffected?

-The World Wildlife Foundation expects the polar regions will suffer the most dramatic effects.
-Other sources also project the greatest warming effects over landmasses, especially in the high northern latitudes, while the least warming effects will occur over southern oceans and parts of the North Atlantic Ocean.
+Some scientists predict the polar regions will suffer the most dramatic outcomes.
+Other studies project the greatest warming effects over landmasses, especially in the high northern latitudes, while the least warming effects will occur over southern oceans and parts of the North Atlantic Ocean.

-Regions of concern also include the Arctic, Africa, and Asian megadeltas.
-Low-latitude, less developed areas are at greater risk for the impact of climate change, but developed countries are also vulnerable to increased severity and frequency of extreme weather events.
+Regions of concern also include the Arctic, Africa, and Asian mega deltas.
+Low-latitude, less developed areas are at greater risk, but developed countries are also vulnerable to increased severity and frequency of extreme weather events.

 So Where Should You Live?